babelouest/glewlwyd/docs/OIDC.md

 ### Allow passing request parameter as JWT

 Allow using request parameters as JWT with `request` objects or `request_uri` links.

+### Strict compliance with IETF request parameter

+If this is set, the JWT requests must be strictly compliant with the [IETF definition](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-jwsreq-32) rather than the [OIDC definition](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
+The main difference are:
+- The `client_id` value present in the JWT and the url
+- The JWT `typ` header value must be `oauth-authz-req+jwt`
+- The response content-type when using a `request_uri` must be `application/oauth-authz-req+jwt` or `application/jwt`

+### Allow encrypted request parameter as JWT

+The client can send a nested JWT by using its secret value or the server public keys to encrypt the claims.

 ### Allow request_uri and jwks_uri to a unsecured https:// uri